-Finally, in Fig. 4 we present the dynamics of the performance of the inverse search in our distributed multi-cluster computational environment.
-Four curves with different markers show the dynamics of the inverse solution flux at the master controller.
-One can see that Clust4 on average returns the inverse solution twice as fast as the other clusters, as would be expected.
-Note, however, the time to inverse solution also depends on both forward speed and convergence rate.
+Finally, in Fig. 8 we present the dynamics of the performance of the inverse search in our distributed multi-cluster computational environment.
+Six curves with different markers show the dynamics of the inverse solution flux at the conductivity optimizer.
+The markers correspond to the instances of inverse solutions arrival to CO from a specific inverse master (cluster).
+The inverse solution rate varies between the clusters based on several factors: the number of processors available, the speed of the forward solve, and inverse search convergence rate.
 The markers seated at the "zero" error function line represent solutions that contribute to the final solution distribution, with the rest of the solutions rejected as outliers.
-In average, the throughput was 12 minutes per one inverse solution for $128 \times 128 \times 88$ MRI resolution.
-More intelligent schemes of the search with intermediate learning from the guiding process with smaller resolution to control (narrow) the range of the initial guesses in simulation with the higher resolution are under investigation.
+In average, the throughput was 15 minutes per one inverse solution for the $128 \times 128 \times 88$ MRI resolution test case.
+The second graph shows the number of inverse solutions completed by the different clusters.
+Since we chose four threads to use in the OpenMP forward solve, the graph shows the number of inverse solutions completed per inverse worker.